 • Reduces interview overload caused by poor funnel flow

-• Strong integration with ATS and downstream interview tools
+• Strong ATS and downstream interview tool integration

 Cons